sigp/lighthouse/book/src/interop.md

 - [Exporting a genesis state file](#exporting-a-genesis-file) from a running Lighthouse node.

-First, setup a Lighthouse development environment and navigate to the `target/release` directory (this is where the binaries are located).
+All scenarios assume a working development environment and commands are based in the `target/release` directory (this is the build dir for `cargo`).

 #### Quick-start Beacon Node